AI-Assisted Product Design in Practice

 Phase 1: Defining the Product Slice

-Before building anything, I defined a small but realistic product scope.
+Before building anything, I defined a small but realistic product scope: a reimbursement flow where users can:

 view their movement budget